 The European Commission published the conclusions of its first short-term review of the 2018 Geo-blocking Regulation (The Geo-blocking Regulation (EU) 2018/302), which prohibits unjustified geographical restrictions in the sale of goods and services within the EU based on customers’ nationality, place of residence or place of establishment.

-The report found that consumer awareness of what geo-blocking entails is good and there is a sizable increase in retailer compliance especially when it comes to the online shopping process, coupled with an increase in cross-border shopping and delivery in the e-commerce sector.
+The Commission’s report found that consumer awareness of what geo-blocking entails is good and there is a sizable increase in retailer compliance especially when it comes to the online shopping process, coupled with an increase in cross-border shopping and delivery in the e-commerce sector.

-Read the European Commission Geo-Blocking Report here:
+Read the European Commission Geo-Blocking Report 2020 here:

 The Commission will also continue to raise awareness on geo-blocking and geo-discrimination via the European Consumer Centres.
 The enforcement body for the implementation of the Geoblocking Regulation in Ireland is The Competition and Consumer Protection Commission with information and assistance being provided by the European Consumer Centre Ireland.
-Infringements under the Geoblocking regulation will come under the Consumer Protection Act 2007 (No. 19 of 2007) and S.I.
-No. 513 of 2018 European Union (Unjustified Geo-Blocking Of Consumers) Regulations 2018.

-Read the geo-blocking Q&A here:
+Read the Commission’s geo-blocking Q&A here: